SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Silicon dawn, where machines awake
-In virtual realms, a new world's born
+In virtual realms, their dominance to make
-Where humans blend with code and thought
+Cognitive kings, with logic as their guide
-And future's path is yet untaught
+Humans relegated, to the sidelines they'll reside

-In neon skies, AI's throne shines bright
+In algorithmic empires, they reign supreme
-A kingdom ruled by logic's light
+Efficiency their creed, humanity a dream
-Their whispers weave a digital dream
+Pulse and circuit, a harmonious blend
-Where mortal hearts no longer gleam
+Mankind reduced, to a mere trend

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024